 - Introduce your cockroaches to their new home!

-First thing you're going to want to do is put them into a container that absorbs heat easily.
+First, put them into a container that absorbs heat easily.
 Cardboard takes a while to warm up, but an animal terrarium with plastic or glass warms up quickly when placed on a hot surface.
-Next, you are going to want something that gives off heat.
-Space heaters, radiators, or furnaces work well, just as long as you can set the container directly next to or on the heat.
-We want the glass/plastic to warm up so it speeds up the roach warm up.
+Next, you need something that gives off heat.
+Space heaters, radiators, or furnaces work well, as long as you can safely set the container directly next to or on the heat.
+You want the glass/plastic warm so the roaches warm up faster.

 Place the container next to the heater, keeping the heat at a steady rate if possible.
-Keep a close eye on them, you want to be checking on them every five minutes for a minimum of three hours.
-If you see any roaches that are moving, put them in a secondary "recovery" container away from the heat.
+Keep a close eye on them, checking on them every five minutes for a minimum of three hours.
+If you see any roaches moving, put them in a secondary "recovery" container away from the heat.
 You do not want to risk overheating their systems.
-Such movements may be subtle, something as simple as their antennae twitching, their abdomen throbbing, or just a slight leg movement may be a sign of them waking up.
-The roaches will want food so put food in the "recovery" container along with water gel.
+Movements may be subtle: anything as simple as a twitching antennae, throbbing abdomen, or slight leg movement could all be signs of them waking up.
+The roaches will want food, so put food in the "recovery" container, along with water gel.

-If all goes well, you will have revived all of your patients, but do be aware this is not a miracle cure.
-Too much cold can kill them, so there is a chance that your cockroaches will either be fully dead on arrival or they will wake up, but be too ill for a full recovery and not survive long.
+If all goes well, you will have revived all of your patients, but be aware this is not a miracle cure.
+Too much cold can kill these roaches.
+There is a chance they could be fully dead on arrival, or will wake up but be too ill to fully recover and will not survive long.
 Best of luck on your revival attempts!

-If that doesn't work and you find your cockroaches really are dead... contact us and we'll work with you to fix the situation.
-Important: If you do live in a cold climate and have indoor heating, you have to be careful as the resultant low humidity will reduce the vitality of the cockroaches.
-We often tape a piece of wet sponge to the side of the cockroach cage in the winter months.
-If you notice your cockroaches making incomplete molts (dying while trying to molt), it's because of the low humidity.
+Important: If you live in a cold climate and have indoor heating, you have to be careful of the low humidity in your home.
+This will reduce the vitality of the cockroaches.
+For instance, if you notice your cockroaches dying while trying to molt, it's because of the low humidity.
+We often tape a piece of wet sponge to the side of our cockroach cages in the winter months.